 When exploring colleges online and in guidebooks, it's hard to distinguish one from another.
-They all showcase beautiful, hand-picked images of their campuses.
-That's why college experts agree that to truly get a sense of what a prospective college is like, you should try to go on a campus visit if possible - at least for the schools that are near the top of your prospective list.
+They all showcase beautiful curated images of their campuses.
+That's why college experts agree that to truly get a sense of what a prospective college is like, you should try to go on a campus visit if possible—at least for the schools that are near the top of your list.

 See what kind of vibe you pick up.
 Do students look happy?
 Is the campus buzzing with activity?
 Are the buildings and grounds well maintained?
 Do faculty and staff seem approachable?
 Was there a visible presence of security measures?

 Because your college visits may be spread out, you might forget some of the details of each school by the time the application deadlines roll around.
 The best approach is to use the same format or rating system for each visit, that way you'll have an apples-to-apples comparison when your visits are complete.
 It could be as simple as keeping a list of likes and dislikes or as specific as rating different categories that are important to you (e.g., the size of the dorm rooms, the quality of the lab equipment, the study spaces).

 Take some photos and videos while you're making campus visits, that way you have a visual reminder of what you liked about a particular school to supplement your handwritten notes.

 If you can look up the answer on the school website, it's probably not a good question.
 Instead, research the school beforehand so you can ask informed questions about things like internship programs and career resources, on-campus events, safety and security protocols, support services, and more.

 Since it's likely that your parents will be joining you on your college campus visits, have a discussion with them before you go about the attributes of your ideal college experience.
 That way, they can help you identify which schools seem to be the best matches.
 Parents can also help you get more out of campus visits by asking questions you might not have thought of.